cuthbertLab/music21/README.md

 And to install, see:
 http://web.mit.edu/music21/doc/usersGuide/usersGuide_01_installing.html

-Music21 runs on Python 2.7 or preferably Python 3.4+
+Music21 runs on Python 3.4+.
+Version 4 was the last version to support Python 2

 Released under either the BSD (3-clause) or GNU LGPL license according to your choice.
 See LICENSE.
 Externally provided software (including the MIT licensed Lilypond/MusicXML test Suite) and